Kwiziq community member

 If the question was "He was waiting for twenty minutes.", would the correct answer then be "Il attendait pendant vingt minutes."?

-This relates to:Le Passé Composé is mostly used where English uses Simple Past -
+This question relates to:French lesson "Le Passé Composé is mostly used where English uses Simple Past"

 actually, I don't think so.
 According to my understanding the translation of "He waited for 20 minutes" and "He was waiting for 20 minutes" would both be "Il a attendu pendant 20 minutes."